pingcap/docs-cn/FAQ.md

 # TiDB FAQ

+## What is NewSQL?

+NewSQL is a class of modern relational database management systems that seek to provide the same scalable performance of NoSQL systems for online transaction processing (OLTP) read-write workloads while still maintaining the ACID guarantees of a traditional database system.
+(From Wikipedia)

 ## What is TiDB?

 TiDB is a distributed SQL database that features in horizontal scalability, high availability and consistent distributed transactions.
 It also enables you to use MySQL’s SQL syntax and protocol to manage and retrieve data.